Mik-TF/farmerbot-script/README.md

-# Automatic .env and config.md Script for Farmerbot
+# Automatic .env and config.md Script for Farmerbot (.sh and .py)

 The following script generates the .env and config.md files for the Farmerbot.